nextcloud/notes/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
-A clear and concise description of what the bug is.
-Please note, that issues with the Android app have to be reported under https://github.com/stefan-niedermann/nextcloud-notes/issues
+Please make a clear and concise description of what the bug is.
+Please note, that issues with the Android app have to be reported under https://github.com/stefan-niedermann/nextcloud-notes/issues and issues with Nextcloud's Text app have to be reported under https://github.com/nextcloud/text/issues .

-**To Reproduce**
-Steps to reproduce the behavior:
+## Steps to reproduce
-1. Go to '...'
+1.
-2. Click on '....'
+2.
-3. Scroll down to '....'
+3.
-4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
+### Expected behaviour
+Tell us what should happen

+### Actual behaviour
+Tell us what happens instead

+### Screenshots
 If applicable, add screenshots to help explain your problem.

+## Server
-**Server (please complete the following information):**
+Please complete the following information.

 - Notes app version:
 - Nextcloud version:
 - OS: